 Frequently Asked Questions

 No, there is no cost or registration required to participate.
-However, certain tracks might require registration, such as the Middle School Track and the Children’s Track.
+However, certain tracks might require registration, such as the Teen Track and the Children’s Track.

 You should kneel during the processions when the Blessed Sacrament is passing.
 You should genuflect anytime you are entering or leaving the presence of the Blessed Sacrament.

 No, there are no banners allowed in the afternoon procession.
 Banners are only permitted in the morning procession.

 No, in the event of rain on Saturday morning, the procession will be inside the GICC and ONLY the banner carrier and two others from each parish will be able to process.